Xandery256/Project-Neptune/Design Document.md

 #### Music:
-Describe the general style of the music for your game, the atmosphere you’re trying to create, and the effect you hope the music has on the player.
-For each distinct area of your game, give suggestions as to the mood/atmosphere the music should convey.
+*Describe the general style of the music for your game, the atmosphere you’re trying to create, and the effect you hope the music has on the player.
+For each distinct area of your game, give suggestions as to the mood/atmosphere the music should convey.*

+* More-so ambience.
+Not as much music perhaps.

 #### Sound Effects:
-Give us an idea of the kinds of events, player/NPC actions, and so on that will trigger sound effects in your game.
-Also list unique ambient sounds (background sounds) for each distinct area of your game, to convey the feel of that area (e.g., machinery and truck sounds in an industrial area).
+*Give us an idea of the kinds of events, player/NPC actions, and so on that will trigger sound effects in your game.
+Also list unique ambient sounds (background sounds) for each distinct area of your game, to convey the feel of that area (e.g., machinery and truck sounds in an industrial area).*

+* Punchy, Nasty, Alien, Industrial/Mechanical, buzzing of lights, door machinery, suit sounds, footsteps

 ### Miscellaneous

 Anything else you’d like to tell us about your game?
 Add any information or thoughts that don’t fit in the other sections of this document.